-In key geographies of Africa and Asia there is the need to support the establishment of efficient and profitable livestock value chain with benefits to all stakeholders at national levels.
+The critical role played by Veterinary Paraprofessionals in delivering essential animal health services for smallholder farmers (SHFs) demands up to date technical competences and the development of enabling business environments for the provision of quality services and supplies.
+In key geographies of Africa and Asia there is the need to improve Veterinary Paraprofessionals technical and business skills and to support the establishment of efficient and profitable livestock value chain with benefits to all stakeholders at national levels.

-Establishment of a national recognition system of trained individuals and their new competencies, and provision of the tools to maintain the recognition (certification) system for VPPs by national statutory or other national bodies;
+Establishment of a national recognition system of trained and upskilled veterinary paraprofessionals and provision of tools to maintain the recognition by national statutory or other national bodies;

-In three project countries, enhanced business opportunities for trained VPPs and for employment and business opportunities to access distribution channels for veterinary vaccines and other veterinary medical products (VMP) products from quality producers.
+Enhanced employment and business opportunities for trained veterinary paraprofessionals and access to distribution channels for quality veterinary vaccines and other veterinary medical products;

-During the initial phase of the project, up to three countries will be selected after review of the feasibility of achieving the project aims.
-Based on the existing policy environment, approach to privatized VPP services and the competences required for recognition by veterinary statutory bodies (VSBs) for private and public services, a bespoke business and training model will be developed for each target country aiming to create a sustainable system for VPPs, VSBs/veterinary chambers, VMP distributors and SHFs.
-The selection process and model development will involve the OIE and other experts.
+Three countries are being selected after review of the feasibility of achieving the aims of this model and in alignment with existing policy environment, public and privatized veterinary paraprofessionals services and the competences required for recognition by veterinary statutory bodies (VSBs) for private and public services.
+A bespoke business and training model is developed for each target country, aiming to create a sustainable system for veterinary paraprofessionals and SHFs, VSBs and other bodies with regulatory responsibility, and veterinary medical products distributors.

-A demand-driven training curriculum is likely to differ between selected countries based on the policy settings and on what is agreed in consultation with key national stakeholders with appropriate gender analysis, and will focus on national level agreements on competency certification.
-Mandatory requirements for continued professional development to retain the recognition of competency by the VSB are central for the sustainability of the training system.
-The project model will support the development and implementation of a training management system (TMS) as a central transformative tool for VSBs or another body that has regulatory responsibility for the VPP system, enabling both certification and the capacity to manage the CPD system, and supporting differentiation of VPPs in the service marketplace.
+A demand-driven training curriculum based on the policy settings and specific needs identified with key national stakeholders and considering appropriate gender analysis, will be combined with mandatory requirements for continued professional development to retain the recognition of competency by the VSBs.
+This approach will support the development and implementation of a training management system (TMS) as a central transformative tool for VSBs, enabling both certification and the capacity to manage the training system, and supporting differentiation of veterinary paraprofessionals in the service marketplace.

-A digital engagement strategy will be developed to immerse certified VPPs and SHF in the provision of high quality services to SHFs, and digital tools will be explored to communicate epidemic information and vaccine availability in supporting client demands for prevention services.
-This will support building a system for recognition of services offered by trained VPPs linked to national information sources (e.g. disease event reporting) to position them as trusted sources of guidance and services in disease prevention while enhancing their business opportunities.
+A digital engagement strategy will immerse certified veterinary paraprofessionals in the provision of high quality services to SHFs, and digital tools will be explored to communicate disease information and vaccine availability in supporting client demands for prevention services.
+This allows integration of the system for recognition of services offered by trained veterinary paraprofessionals, linked to national information sources, to support them as trusted sources of guidance and services in disease prevention while enhancing their business opportunities.